ICRWY Lessons app includes

 'I Can Read Without You!'
 ICanReadWithoutYou.com Project Apps

 Sequential, Scaffolded, Systematic Lessons 'Lead your own learning'.
 ICRWY was initially developed for parents and teachers, as an early intervention for dyslexia, and to ensure the highest number of learners can read for meaning before grade 2, including those who are non verbal!
 The ICRWY lessons in the app are also suitable for functionally illiterate adults and dyslexic learners.
 The reading development 'continuum' is the same.
-Follow the lessons 'step by step' and your child will be reading (without you!) in no time.

 Because the English written code is complex, we use Speech Sound Pictographs - often embedded into Code Mapped text, so that even pre-schoolers can figure out unfamiliar words without help.